 This classic date, walnut & banana loaf is perfectly moist, not overly sweet and packed full of flavour.

 I have been experimenting with this date, walnut & banana loaf using spelt flour and I am finally happy with the outcome.
-I have the fondest memories of baking with my grandmother as a little girl, me kneeling on a kitchen chair so that I could be tall enough to see exactly what she was making and reach the countertop.
-One of the cakes she loved baking was a date & walnut loaf, as it was a family favourite.
+I have the fondest memories of baking with my grandmother as a little girl.
+Oh, it brings me such joy just thinking about it…Me kneeling on a kitchen chair so that I would be tall enough to see what she was making and reach the countertop.
+One of the cakes she loved baking was a date & walnut loaf, as it became a family favourite.
 My grandmother would often let me mix and add ingredients because I would nag to help her and she would rather give in than listen to my constant groaning and mumbling.
-Those good old days definitely brings a smile to my face, even now!
+Those good old days brings a smile to my face, even now!

-I used the date & walnut loaf as a base recipe but made a few changes.
-I wanted this recipe to include banana as this meant that I could drop the sugar quantity in the recipe.
-I added sour cream as it adds to the moisture and mouthfeel of the loaf.
-I also recall my grandmother softened the dates in a bicarb and hot water mix, but to be honest I prefer the use of freshly chopped dates, which means the “softening” step is not required in this recipe.
+The date & walnut loaf was used as a base recipe but a few changes were made.
+I wanted this recipe to include bananas as this meant that I could drop the sugar quantity in the recipe.
+Sour cream was included for added moisture and mouthfeel.
+My grandmother softened the dates in a bicarb and hot water mix, but to be honest I prefer the use of freshly chopped dates, which means the “softening” step is not required in this recipe.
 The final change that I made was adding spelt flour in place of the traditional cake flour.

 Recently I went on a little getaway to the Wilderness area and visited AfriCamps at Oakhurst.
 Just as a side note, if you looking to do some glamping you will really love this place and should definitely check it out.
 The setup is beyond special and the sunsets are another added benefit!